HedvigInsurance/tech-stuff/values.md

 - Aren't afraid to try new things, but do __evaluate__
 - Value tech that is battle-tested over tech that is new and shiny.
 Although we value it, that does not mean it's our only path

+## As Hedvig developers, when working in sprints, we:

+- Try and finish up leftovers from previous sprints first
+- Work without arbitrary deadlines
+- Freeze or cut scope when a deadline is set
+- Increase estimations when scope increase
+- Prefer to have business decisions and design done before starting any development